rthadani/morpheus/README.md

 ### DAG executor

 You define a graph of task nodes with explicit dependencies.
-Morpheus walks the graph topologically, running a scoped Claude Code session per node.
-Each node gets its own `CLAUDE.md` that constrains what Claude Code is allowed to do.
+Morpheus walks the graph topologically, running a scoped agent session per node (claude or pi, per the node's `:executor` / `:model-config`).
+Each node gets its own `CLAUDE.md` that constrains what the agent is allowed to do.

 ```
 graphs/examples/todo-app-dag.edn